Pinkk-Flag/OpenNotes.github.io/README.md

 Of course, the notes will still be available in the website (given it doesn't shut down as well) but they will be permanently on the GitHub, which will be archived quite soon.

+## We are archiving :(
+From 30/11/23, we will be archiving this repository.
+It has been great to work with everyone :)